Navigation Signals

 TelemetryDeck.Navigation.destinationPath |

-Navigation Paths¶
+Navigation paths¶

-ignored.
+Navigation paths are .-delimited strings in apps and /-delimited in websites.
+Leading and trailing delimiters are ignored.
 Use the empty string "" for navigation from outside the app.

 Examples: